Tax Practice Careers

 What to Expect...

-The Professional Tax Practice Program is a two-phase, career-building program designed specifically for adults, disabled persons looking to retrain and retool, and transitioning lay persons who wish to begin a career in Federal tax but have no knowledge or prior experience in tax matters.
+The Professional Tax Practice Program is a two-phase, career-building program designed specifically for adults, military veterans, disabled persons looking to retrain and retool, and transitioning lay persons who wish to begin a career in Federal tax but have no knowledge or prior experience in tax matters.
 Individuals are admitted on a rolling basis subject to Faculty evaluation and approval and may start the program at any time thereafter.

 - segmented classes that may be completed over the course of one and two years.